SFDO-Community-Sprints/summit-events-app-documentation/docs/standard-features/create-event-email.md

 ## Create an Event Email
 Summit Events makes it easy to send an automated email to your registrant based on their registration status.
-This feature is a transactional based feature, meaning that it sends emails based on changes to the registrants' status to the email provided.
+This feature is a transactional based feature, meaning that it sends emails based on changes to the registrant's status to the email provided.
 It is not intended for bulk messaging.
 For example, the Director of Career Services could use this feature to send an email to the registrant when they register for her career services event.
 Let's take a look at the steps it takes to create the email message.
 This post will cover the basic features that will work for most simple events.

 ### 1. Click the "New" button